maine-imre/handwaver/docs/Scenes/ScaleDimension.tex.md

 ### Regular Tetrahedron

-The net of a tetrahedron is a collection of four congruant equilaterial triangles.
+The net of a tetrahedron is a collection of four congruent equilaterial triangles.
 One traingle remains fixed in the center, and each of the remaining triangles shares their bottom edge with the center triangle.
 All triangles except the center rotate up around their shared edge by $\arccos\frac{1}{3}$.

 ```c#
 //scale the degree folded by the diehdral angle of the folded tetrahedron of ~70.52